ERG mode is something that confuses a lot of new Zwifters. When should you use it, and what exactly is it anyway? Here’s a quick explanation…

 The Spiral of Death

 If you understand how ERG mode works, you’ll understand what we like to call the “Spiral of Death”.
 This torturous event happens when you are in ERG mode attempting to hold a particular wattage, then your legs get tired and your cadence slows.
 In order to keep hitting the wattage target, your trainer will then increase the resistance (see examples above).
-This increases resistance means your cadence will slow even more, which means the trainer will pile on more resistance… until you feel like you’re pedaling through wet cement.

 For a further explanation of all things ERG watch Shane Miller’s video below: